Re-engineered and automated 21 CFR Part 11-compliant business processes for a leading CRO

-Infosys solved the problem in two parts – by re-engineering a uniform business process to be used by all the units and then building an application that would support the new process.
-In the first phase, a dedicated team of business and domain consultants and technical architects worked with the client to capture the as-is process and pain points, using Infosys’ proprietary tool Influx.
+Infosys solved the problem in two parts – by re-engineering a uniform business process to be used by all units and then building an application that would support the new process.
+In the first phase, a dedicated team of business and domain consultants and technical architects worked with the client to capture the as-is process and pain points, using the proprietary tool of Infosys – Influx.
 The business requirements were then logically divided into five key process areas:

 Working closely with subject matter experts (SMEs) in key process areas across all locations, Infosys arrived at a new 'to-be' process that captured business needs and best practices from all locations.
 A global consensus was obtained by conducting road shows of the new process at key end-users’ locations.
 Objections were noted and resolved.
 In parallel, the team carried out a performance engineering and capacity planning exercise to identify technical needs.

-Using Infosys’ Global Delivery Model, the consultants worked closely with the client SMEs to efficiently gather and detail all requirements.
-Industry standard tools were used to bring traceability, audit trail and efficiency into the process — Rational Requisite Pro was used for managing requirements, Rational Rose and XDE for design, Rational Test Manager for managing the test cases and SODA for generating hard copy documents.
+Using Global Delivery Model, consultants from Infosys worked closely with the client SMEs to efficiently gather and detail all requirements.
+Industry standard tools were used to bring traceability, audit trail, and efficiency into the process – Rational Requisite Pro was used for managing requirements, Rational Rose and XDE for design, Rational Test Manager for managing the test cases, and SODA for generating hard copy documents.
 The use of V-model ensured that test planning was underway right from the requirements phase.
-Web versions of Rational tools and version control tools were used to allow the globally scattered team to work in parallel, on a single repository.
+Web versions of Rational tools and version control tools were used to allow the globally scattered team to work in-parallel, on a single repository.

 During design, the application was further split into sub-modules for capturing processes.
 The graphic here shows some of the key processes supported by the application.